 Phone: 613 476 4240 Email: firstname.lastname@example.org

-The Community Development Department also has a broad mandate, not only leading Community Development but working with the Community Economic Development Commission to achieve Council’s High Level Strategic Priorities.
+The Community Services Programs and Initiatives Department also has a broad mandate and working with the Community Economic Development Commission to achieve Council’s High Level Strategic Priorities.

 -Provide input for the Corporate Strategic Plan